AntonIT99/InstagramDiscordBot/README.md

 Copy the id of the channel the bot will write in to CHANNEL_ID in main.py

 ### Step 4:
-Add the desired instagram accounts to the list INSTAGRAM_ACCOUNTS in main.py Start the bot
+Add the desired instagram accounts to the list INSTAGRAM_ACCOUNTS in main.py.
+Start the bot.